APPLICATION

 • A recovery tray

-The enrober is coupled with a tempering system which constantly recycles the chocolate and processes it through the above-described heating-cooling-heating cycles.
+The enrober is coupled with a tempering system that constantly recycles the chocolate and processes it through the above-described heating-cooling-heating cycles.

 Temperature is carefully controlled throughout the whole tempering and enrobing processes.

-Note that a similar enrobing process applies to a range of products other than sweet, with the application of another substance having similarity with chocolate : fondant on bakery, emulsion on fruit skin for preservation, wax on cheese …
+Note that a similar enrobing process applies to a range of products other than sweet, with another substance similar to chocolate: fondant on bakery, emulsion on fruit skin for preservation, wax on cheese.

 PROCESS